MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/cluster-service-health-probe-mode-issues.md

 Contact the AKS team to check if the toggle for the health probe mode feature is on or off.
 If it's off, ask them to turn it on for your subscription.

-## Cause 3: The Load Balancer SKU is Basic
+## Cause 3: The load balancer SKU is Basic

-The health probe mode feature only works with the Standard Load Balancer SKU.
-If you use the Basic Load Balancer SKU, the feature won't work.
+The health probe mode feature only works with the Standard load balancer SKU.
+If you use the basic load balancer SKU, the feature won't work.

-### Solution 3: Use the Standard Load Balancer SKU
+### Solution 3: Use the standard load balancer SKU

-Make sure you use the Standard Load Balancer SKU when creating or updating your cluster.
+Make sure you use the standard load balancer SKU when creating or updating your cluster.
 You can use the `--load-balancer-sku` flag to specify the SKU.

 ## Cause 4: The feature isn't registered